boswellp/BotFramework/README.md

-Getting SarahSays to work on Microsoft Bot Framework and on Heroku with Node.
+These files get you started with a Microsoft Bot Framework "Hello World" chatbot Heroku Node.

+The app is based on the MBF document <a href="https://docs.botframework.com/en-us/node/builder/overview/">version</a>.